13-year veteran is new leader at Rutland VSP barracks

 Originally from northern New York, Dion said he has been living in Vermont since he joined VSP.
 He said his parents grew up in Barre.

 “I was very familiar with the state.
-Spent a lot of time here as a kid, certainly visiting relatives, so that was why I made the decision, when I was about 28 years old, to join the Vermont State Police,” he said on Thursday.
+Spent a lot of time here as a kid, certainly, visiting relatives, so that was why I made the decision, when I was about 28 years old, to join the Vermont State Police,” he said last Thursday.

 While many troopers join State Police after working at a local police department, Dion started his law enforcement career at VSP.